-This late night street market breathes the locality and offers an insightful experience into the culture and the lives of the people in Kowloon.
+This late-night street market offers an insightful experience into the culture and the lives of the people in Kowloon.
 Often chosen as an inspiring backdrop for many movies in popular culture, the Temple Street Night Market is the place to find anything you need.
-From souvenirs to antiques, the variety of things on sale here will surprise you.
-Get ready to practice your banter and haggling when you’re there!
+From souvenirs to antiques, the variety of things on sale here is surprising.
+Get ready to practice bantering and haggling here!

-Initially an ungoverned, densely-populated settlement, the Kowloon Walled City was later demolished and transformed into a traditional Chinese garden.
-The garden is modelled after the Jiangnan Gardens of the early Qing dynasty.
+Initially an ungoverned, densely populated settlement, the Kowloon Walled City was later demolished and transformed into a traditional Chinese garden.
+The garden is modelled after the Jiangnan Gardens of the early Qing dynasty (1644–1912).
 Despite the drastic change from a detached walled city to a magnificent Chinese garden, the area still holds many historic and cultural elements from the olden days.

 As a Muslim-friendly district, Kowloon offers a variety of halal food within the area.
-There are cuisines galore – from Turkish food, Italian and even Middle Eastern fare to entice you.
+There are cuisines galore — from Turkish, Italian and even Middle Eastern fare to entice you.
 There are also numerous vegetarian options available, so take your pick!

 Hung’s Chinese Restaurant

-Another restaurant, located conveniently near the Kowloon Mosque is Hung’s Chinese Restaurant.
-Hidden in a corner of Chungking Mansion at Tsim Sha Tsui, it offers an array of Chinese food – and for the travellers, free WiFi!
+Another restaurant, located conveniently near the Kowloon Mosque is Hung’s Chinese Restaurant .
+Hidden in a corner of Chungking Mansions at Tsim Sha Tsui, it offers an array of Chinese food — and for the travellers, free Wi-Fi!

 This halal-certified restaurant boasts a wonderful dining experience with dishes that include stir-fried chicken with Chinese herbs, fish and vegetables.
 The portions here are huge!